AntonyCorbett/HelixBackupFiles/README.md

 HelixBackupFileConsole.exe - This is a Windows-only release and does _not_ require NET 7 to be installed.

-1. Download the exe files to a new folder.
+1. Download the exe file to a new folder.
 2. Copy your Helix backup file into the folder.
 3. Open a command prompt window.
 4. Run HelixBackupFileConsole.exe placing the name of your backup file on the command-line.